 40 adult insects of different species (No immatures - check for those wing buds).
 Please do not submit more than 50 total insect specimens.
-All specimens must be curated, identified to order and labeled.
+All specimens must be curated, identified to order, and labeled (small labels with 4pt font).

 - Duplicate specimens and immature specimens will not be counted. - Specimens may not be purchased, may not come from previously graded collections, or may not come from colonies (USDA, Colleges, etc.) - Up to 10% of your collection may be traded with other students currently enrolled in the class.
 The collector's name must be included on the label.
 (Please be sure to follow social distancing guidelines for your area)